Armster15/magicicon/README.md

 # magicicon
 Created by Armaan Aggarwal on May 19, 2019

-Last updated on May 26, 2019
+v2.0.1 released on July 18, 2019

 A python module that can create .ico, .icns and .png files, regardless of the operating system!
+This project also has a GUI.

-**Note this package requires PIL, which can be installed via pip by calling** `pip install Pillow`
+**Note this package requires PIL and CloudConvert, which can be installed via pip by calling**

+`pip install Pillow cloudconvert`

+**in your command line.**

 ****